HeyItsM3/better-mon/README.md

 1. Add connection URLs for both database and shadow db to .env ([example .env file here](https://gist.github.com/TheoBr/e450c52a52a9f9c9b49ef07212689685))
 1. If you're using planetscale:
 - First connect to database on the terminal if your using PScale CLI ([here its how to install it](https://github.com/planetscale/cli)).
-- Then you must run `pscale connect "yourDbName" main --port 3309`
+- Then you must run `pscale connect "yourDatabaseName" main --port 3309`
-- And in another terminal `pscale connect "yourDbShadowNAME" main-shadow --port 3312`
+- And in another terminal `pscale connect "yourDatabaseShadowNAME" main-shadow --port 3312`
 6. Initialize database - `npx prisma migrate dev`
 7. Initialize base data set - `npm run ts-node ./scripts/fill-db.ts`
 8. Run dev server `npm run dev`